Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 So, to facilitate the lexical analysis with real-time stream, rtlex features:

-> - immediate matching of patterns, rather than lazy matching to search for any possible longer matches, and
+> - immediate matching of patterns, rather than lazy matching to search for any possible
+>   longer matches, and
 > - simultaneous matching of all patterns, rather than matching patterns one at a time.
 >   (By simultaneous, I do not mean that every pattern is matched through a separate
 >   thread, but I mean that patterns are matched in such an interleaved way that there
->   will be no backtracking when a pattern fails to match and then another pattern is
+>   will be no backtracking when a pattern fails to match and another pattern is tried.)
->   tried.)

 ## An example